TheAlphaLion/ha-usep-sensor/README.md

 ## What it does

 The EMC publishes all 48 half-hour USEP prices for the current day — both settled prices for past periods and forecast prices for future periods.
-This integration polls that data and makes it available in Home Assistant so you can:
+After noon each day, EMC also publishes a **72-period forecast** that extends into the first 24 periods of tomorrow (00:00–11:30).
+This integration polls both datasets and makes them available in Home Assistant so you can:

 - See the current, next, peak, and cheapest forecast prices on a dashboard
+- Plan ahead with tomorrow's peak, lowest, and average forecast prices (available after noon each day)
 - Build automations that trigger when prices are high (shift loads to battery) or low (charge battery, run water heater)
+- Pre-schedule battery charging for tomorrow's cheapest window, decided the night before
 - Display a full-day price chart and forecast table in Lovelace

 ---